 By giving your vote to Sobchak, you are voting for Putin, by casting your vote for Grudinin, you are voting for Putin, by giving your vote to Yavlinsky, you are voting for Putin, even when you are destroying the voting ballot itself you are still voting for Putin, and by not voting at all – you still are voting for Putin as well.
-This is an approximate tune of the discussions of the upcoming elections that are taking place at this moment in various social networks.
-It is apparent to all folks that even getting through to the second round is not possible, as well as the fact that the forthcoming elections themselves are not elections proper, but rather a night hockey league game, access to participate in which is only granted to either the players of the sitting President’s team, or to those ones who are overtly obviously powerless.
+This is the current tone of discussions about the upcoming elections that are taking place at this moment in various social networks.
+It is apparent to all folks that even getting through to the second round is not possible, as well as the fact that the forthcoming elections themselves are not proper elections, but rather a night hockey league game, access to participate in which is only granted to either the players of the sitting President’s team, or to those ones who are overtly powerless.

-One can ram his head against the locked gates so craftly built by Putin repeatedly and to no avail, one can feed the bees in the bonnet of his administration (in here I am referring to the wishful thinking of having a high rate attendance turnout), but instead of storming a wall that could not be taken down one can try to shake down the very foundation that it is standing upon.
+One can ram his head against the locked gates, so craftily built by Putin, repeatedly and to no avail, one can feed the bees in the bonnet of his administration (in here I am referring to the wishful thinking of having a high rate attendance turnout), but instead of storming a wall that could not be taken down one can try to shake down the very foundation that it is standing upon.
 And there are three keystones that are at the base of the foundation of this authoritarian regime fortress:

-1) Passive behavior of the citizens and their reluctance to assume the responsibility for the governance of their own lives and their own country;
+1) The passive behavior of the citizens and their reluctance to assume the responsibility for the governance of their own lives and their own country;

 2) The lack of a substantial number of political leaders available, the independent political actors in the multi-million country that is spreading throughout thousands of kilometers of land;